© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairn on the Blorenge is a scheduled monument protected by Cadw under reference MM219.
 View the official record →

-Cairn on the Blorenge is a round cairn located on the Blorenge mountain in Monmouthshire, Wales, dating to the Prehistoric period.
+Cairn on the Blorenge is a round cairn located on the Blorenge mountain in Monmouthshire, Wales, and dates to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM219.

 Cairn on the Blorenge dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairn on the Blorenge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM219.